[Based on an incident which happened one evening in Russia. It’s 70% true.]

 Someone had pushed a button, the lift started up and went to the 10th floor.
 When the doors opened, the lad broke into laughter.
 They both bent, picked up bags and shuffled out.

-There’d been no call by 11:15 but he was already in the car.
-What a fool.
+There’d been no call by 11:15 but he was already in the car he’d caught ast the side of the road.
+What a fool he was.

-They reached Kinoteatre Druzhba, he paid to that point and asked if they could wait.
+They reached Kinoteatre Druzhba, he paid the driver to that point and asked if the man could wait.
+Of course he’d pay.

 He paid some more at 11.30.